clarkfitzg/phd_research/notes/ideas.md

+Fri Dec  1 10:20:40 PST 2017

+Could I take profiling information as input to decide when and how to parallelize?

 Simon Urbanek wrote an R / OpenCL package in 2012.
 Everything I'm interested in it seems like Simon has done significant work on.